Dherse/masterproef/content/4_phos.typ

 === Mutability, memory management and purity

 @phos does only allow mutating of state, following the functional approach of limiting side effects @mailund_functional_2017, this makes the work of the prover used for reconfigurability easier.
-It also ensures that all functions are pure functions, something that can be exploited by the compiler to optimize the code, as well as be used in future iterations of the design to provide features such as memoization for faster compile time.
+It also ensures that all functions are pure functions, something that can be exploited by the compiler to optimise the code, as well as be used in future iterations of the design to provide features such as memoization for faster compile time.
 This also means that @phos does not have a garbage collector, as it does not need to manage memory.
 As the lifetime of all values is predictable, @phos can simply discard values when they fall out of scope.
 This is done by the compiler, and does not require any action from the user.
 This is a deliberate choice to reduce the complexity of the compiler.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))